ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     kubectl apply -f manifests/nodeport.yaml
     kubectl get service nginx-svc

 This opens a specific port on every Node of your Kubernetes cluster, which forwards to the Service inside the cluster, which in turn forwards to an individual Pod.
 Recall that in a real Kubernetes environment, a Node is one of the worker machines running Kubernetes that is part of your cluster.
-As such, the Deployment is now accessible to anything that can reach your Kubernetes nodes.
+As such, the Deployment is now accessible to anything that can reach your Kubernetes Nodes.

 So under normal circumstances, you'd now be able to see the nginx welcome page in your computer's browser. *However*, `kind` does not expose external port mappings unless you specify them when creating the cluster, so we can't quite do that right now.
 But we can get close, by connecting to the Docker container that's runnign our Node, and interacting with the Service from there: